 sell for apx $1400, this is an especially fine value for a top professional horn

 in excellent condition.
 No case, no mouthpiece .... $

 Callet Stratosphere Bb in silver ~

 The Stratosphere is Jerome Callet's final update to the renowned Callet Jazz.
 The Stratosphere is essentially a refined Callet Jazz ending with a .460 bore at the tapered tuning crook rather than .470.
 As only 6 Stratospheres were produced before Jerome's initial retirement, they are rare and highly sought after.
 With a noticeably easier blow than the Jazz, the performance of the Stratosphere is surpassed only by the Callet SIMA and Callet NY Soloist.
 Used models have been selling in the $1600-2200 range, depending on condition.
 This Stratosphere is in excellent condition with no dents and no dings.
 On close inspection, there is a minor gray line on the bell showing sign that a small repair was done at some point.
 Silver plate is 100% and compression is like new.
 This is an excellent player with all the power of a Jazz and nearly the ease of play of a SIMA, an important prize for our many Callet horn collectors .... $2100 Add to CART

 Our trade-in trumpets are sold as is.
 Sorry, no demo period for our trade-in horns.

 *Trade-in dollars are non-transferable and non-returnable.
-They available exclusively as credit towards the purchase of a new Callet SIMA trumpet.
+They available exclusively as credit towards the purchase of a new Callet SIMA or NY Soloist trumpet.

 * We visually inspect every leadpipe for red rot.
 If we see any clear signs of existing red rot then we'll note it in the horn's individual description.
-If red rot is not noted in the description that means we do not see any with visible inspection of the outside surface of the horn or inside the leadpipe.
+If red rot is not noted in the description that means we do not see any clear signs after visible inspection of the outside surface of the horn and inside the leadpipe.